Sharing Recipes

 Restoring from Backup

-4. Ressup imports all recipes from the backup file.
-Existing recipes are not removed — the backup recipes are added to your collection.
+- Ressup imports recipes from the file.
+Existing recipes are not removed - imported recipes are added to your collection.